 Metal & Engineering: Certificate I in Metal and Engineering MEM10105

 Students learn about designing, production and repairing machinery, tools and parts as well as working in teams and dealing with clients and staff.
 Studying this course will give students the opportunity to gain the basic skills and knowledge necessary to increase their chances of employment in the Engineering trades.

-They will also acquire skills and knowledge in workplace communication, workplace health and safety, quality procedures systems, plus some industry-specific skills such as: Carry out mechanical cutting; Perform routine oxy acetylene welding; Perform routine manual metal arc welding; Perform routine gas metal arc welding; Use comparison and basic measuring devices; Use hand tools; Use power tools/hand held operations; and Plan a routine task.
+They will also acquire skills and knowledge in workplace communication, workplace health and safety, quality procedures systems, plus some industry-specific skills such as: Carrying out mechanical cutting; Performing routine oxy acetylene welding; Performing routine manual metal arc welding; Performing routine gas metal arc welding; Use comparison and basic measuring devices; Use hand tools; Use power tools/hand held operations; and Plan a routine task.

 Certificate II in Engineering graduates will be prepared to enter into an apprenticeship in the fitting and machining trade or the metal fabrication and welding trade.

 This course provides students with an opportunity to create a career in primary industries, specifically in the agricultural field.
 It provides them with a foundation for further study and specialisation in various agricultural streams.